-Click on any of the destinations below for more information:
+Click on any of the destinations or map markers for more information (yellow markers on the map indicate islands and beach destinations).

 Most visitors to Thailand will at some stage pass through Bangkok and first impressions of the Thai capital aren’t always positive.
 The city can be difficult to navigate and the heat and humidity can be a shock to the system.
 But with a bit of patience and a willingness to explore and scratch beneath the surface, Bangkok can be a fascinating place to visit.